cbrody/annatam/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 36. Print slugs of post categories in class attribute of LI elements
 37. Print inline CSS instead of creating a CSS file
 38. No CSS generation at all

-= Much more options available in the Pro version =

-If you want to build your special posts lists with additional options for layout, informations about each post and embedding via shortcode [take a look at the plugin Ultimate Post List Pro](https://shop.stehle-internet.de/downloads/ultimate-post-list-pro/).

 = Useful hints for developers: Supported Hooks =